Jacques Rogge, IOC president for 12 years, dies at 79

 Rogge was made a count by Belgium’s King Albert II in 2002 and received an honorary British knighthood in London in 2014.

-The IOC said the Olympic flag will be flown at half-mast for five days at Olympic House in Lausanne.
+The IOC said the Olympic flag will be flown at half staff for five days at Olympic House in Lausanne.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports